Louis-CharlesBiron/canvasDotEffect/readme.md

 #### **The FilledShape constructor takes the following parameters:**
-###### - `new FilledShape(fillColor, dynamicUpdates, pos, dots, radius, color, limit, drawEffectCB, ratioPosCB, setupCB, fragile)`
+###### - `new FilledShape(fillColor, dynamicUpdates, pos, dots, radius, color, limit, drawEffectCB, ratioPosCB, setupCB, anchorPos, alwaysActive, fragile)`
-- *pos, dots, radius, color, limit, drawEffectCB, ratioPosCB, setupCB, fragile* -> See the Shape class.
+- *pos, dots, radius, color, limit, drawEffectCB, ratioPosCB, setupCB, anchorPos, alwaysActive, fragile* -> See the Shape class.
 - **fillColor** -> Defines the color of the shape's filling.
 Either a color value, a Gradient instance or a callback returning any of the previous two `(ctx, shape)=>{... return [r, g, b, a]}`.
 - **dynamicUpdates** -> Whether the shape's fill area checks for updates every frame